 Olive oil, very commonly used in the Mediterranean diet, can also boost testosterone levels.

-Extra virgin olive oil is especially packed with antioxidants since the process for pressing it preserves its natural flavor and health benefits.
+Extra virgin olive oil is especially packed with antioxidants since the process for pressing it preserves its natural flavor and benefits for health.

 The best way to consume olive oil is to drizzle it over fresh or roasted veggies, or enjoy it in salads, dressings, or soups.